An easy subexponential bound for online chain partitioning

 By Dilworth's Theorem \cite{Dil}, every poset with finite width $w$ can be partitioned into $w$ chains, and this is best possible.
-However this bound cannot be achieved on-line.
-In 1981, Kierstead \cite{K-Dil} proved that $4w-3\le\val(\mathcal{P}_{w})\le\frac{5^{w}-1}{4}$, and asked whether $\val(\mathcal{P}_{w})$ is polynomial in $w$.
-It was also noted that the arguments could be modified to provide a super linear lower bound.
-Shortly after, Szemer\'edi proved a quadratic lower bound (see \cite{K-sur}).
-Up to a few years ago, there were only small improvements.
-In 1997 Felsner \cite{Fel} proved that $\val (\mathcal P_2) \le 5$, and in 2008 Bosek \cite{Bos-th} proved that $\val (\mathcal P_3)\le16$.
-Bosek et al.~\cite{BFKKMM} improved the lower bound to $(2 - o(1)) \binom{w+1}{2}$.
+However this bound cannot be achieved online.
+In 1981, Kierstead proved \begin{theorem}[\cite{K-Dil}] $4w-3\le\val(\mathcal{P}_{w})\le\frac{5^{w}-1}{4}$. \end{theorem} Kierstead asked whether $\val(\mathcal{P}_{w})$ is polynomial in $w$, and noted that his methods also provided a super linear lower bound.
+Until recently, there was little progress.
+Szemer\'edi (see \cite{K-sur}) proved a quadratic lower bound, which was improved to $(2 - o(1)) \binom{w+1}{2}$ by Bosek et al. \cite{BFKKMM}.
+In 1997 Felsner \cite{Fel} proved $\val (\mathcal P_2) \le 5$, and in 2008 Bosek \cite{Bos-th} proved $\val (\mathcal P_3)\le16$.
 In 2010 Bosek and Krawczyk made a major advance by proving a subexponential bound.